Serial-Studio/Serial-Studio/src/README.md

 ## Coding styles

 If possible please follow the coding conventions defined in the [`.clang-format`](https://github.com/Serial-Studio/Serial-Studio/blob/master/.clang-format) file.
-If you want to be sure, you can download and install [clang-format-all](https://github.com/eklitzke/clang-format-all) and run the following command before making a commit:
+If you are as lazy as me, you can download and install [clang-format-all](https://github.com/eklitzke/clang-format-all) and run the following command before making a commit:

 > `clang-format-all src`

 This will apply the style defined in the [`.clang-format`](https://github.com/Serial-Studio/Serial-Studio/blob/master/.clang-format) file recursively to all C++ headers and sources in the project.
+No need to worry about writing "ugly" code anymore!

-**Also, please write explanatory comments to document your changes!**
+**IMPORTANT!
+Please write explanatory comments to document your changes!**